Situps during Pregnancy

 See weight training

 guidelines.
-Certainly you can concentrate on your upper body
+Certainly, you can concentrate on your upper

-are the exercises can significantly increase the production of
+are exercises that can significantly increase the production

 in men, a muscle building hormone, for overall muscular development.